ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 3. The plugin also takes categories and tags...
 4. ...and rolls them into the data object.
 5. Custom fields and other meta data is also supported.
-6. Many existing WordPress plugins make use of meta data, so your data object should be rich with potential data sources.
+6. Many existing WordPress plugins make use of meta data, so your data object should be rich with potential variables.
 7. Advanced settings allow a number of options to be configured and features enabled.
-8. The bulk export feature allows you to quickly import your WordPress data sources into Tealium.
+8. The bulk export feature allows you to quickly import your WordPress variables into Tealium.

 == Changelog ==

+= 2.1.6 =
+* Switch from 'Data Sources' to 'Variables' to align with TiQ.

 = 2.1.5 =
 * Fix bug where Tealium tag was served on admin pages in more recent versions of WP.